robbieh/heedyfeedy/README.md

 Place the HeedyFeedy release files in /var/www/heedyfeedy/heedyfeedy for this example.
 Note the doubling of the name needed because the `DocumentRoot` has the same name.

+## Installing the PWA

+This heavily depends on the browser and device you're using, but the gist of it is to visit the HeedyFeedy URL you deployed to and finding the "install" button in the browser.
+This should create an icon on your device so you can use it as an offline-capable app.

 ## Using

 First, generate an app token on the Heedy server.